-Sara Goldman Curley and Andrew M. Golden from Nutter, McClennen, and Fish, LLP have graciously agreed to present for us about spotting, understanding, and using disclaimers and powers of appointment.
-We plan to cover:
+Sara Goldman Curley and Andrew M. Golden from Nutter, McClennen, and Fish, LLP presented for us about spotting, understanding, and using disclaimers and powers of appointment.
+We covered:

 - Elements of a qualified disclaimer under IRC § 2518 and requirements for disclaiming under MGL c.
 190B, §2-801

 - Use of disclaimers in planning (including when and why to use a plan that anticipates disclaimers)

 - Use of disclaimers in administering an estate or trust (including when and why to consider disclaiming)

 - Issues when considering disclaimers in a fiduciary capacity

 - Practical tips (and traps) for disclaiming in Massachusetts

 - Types of powers of appointment and significance from tax perspective

 - Use of powers of appointment in planning (including giving a third party the ability to grant a power, and when and why to grant powers of appointment)

 - How and when to exercise powers of appointment